 In addition to these behemoths, other figures from the business world are also looking to position themselves:

-• Bobby Kotickformer CEO of Activision, who sees TikTok as a future interactive medium.
+• Bobby Kotick, former CEO of Activision, who sees TikTok as a future interactive media.

-• Steven Mnuchinformer U.S. Treasury Secretary, who wants to set up a group of investors for the purchase.
+• Steven Mnuchin, a former U.S. Treasury secretary, who wants to put together an investor group for the purchase.

-• Microsoftwho expressed renewed interest in the application.
+• Microsoft, who expressed renewed interest in the app.

-• Rumblean alternative to YouTube, which aims to transform TikTok into a space for free expression.
+• Rumble, an alternative to YouTube, which wants to transform TikTok into a space for freedom of expression.

 What are the consequences for users?

-Visit buyout of TikTok could mean major changes for millions of American users.
+Visit buyout of TikTok could lead to major changes for millions of American users.
 Several scenarios are possible:

-• An overhaul of the algorithm systemaccording to the buyer, for better data protection.
+• A redesign of the algorithm system, according to the buyer, for better data protection.

-• A change in the business modelwith the potential for increased advertising or the addition of paid services.
+• A change in the economic model, with a potential increase in advertising or the addition of paid services.

 What you need to remember

-Visit buyout of TikTok is much more than a simple financial transaction.
+Visit buyout of TikTok is much more than just a financial transaction.
 It reflects major geopolitical, economic and technological issues.
-Between groups of American investors, major corporations and open-source projects, TikTok's future remains uncertain.
-One thing is certain: the app's fate will be decided in the coming months.
+Between American investor groups, large companies and open-source projects, TikTok's future remains uncertain.
+One thing is certain: the fate of the application will be decided in the coming months.

-The ValueYourNetworkan expert in influence marketing since 2016, has been closely following this evolution and supporting brands in their strategy on TikTok and other platforms.
-Stay tuned to find out more about the future of social networks and their impact on business. digital marketing !
+The team of ValueYourNetwork, an influencer marketing expert since 2016, has been closely following this development and supporting brands with their strategies on TikTok and other platforms.
+Stay tuned to learn more about the future of social media and its impact on the digital marketing !